Daniel-KM/Omeka-S-module-Guest/README.md

 side of your Omeka S installation.
 This module is thus intended to be a common module that other modules needing a guest user use as a dependency.

+All features are available from api, in particular to login, to logout, to register, to update the password, to update its own profile and settings, or to ajax forms.
+It does not replace the standard api (/api/users/#id), but adds some checks and features useful to build ajax dialogs.

-The module is compatible with module [UserNames].
+The module is compatible with module [User Names] and [Two Factor Authentication].

 The module includes a way to request api without credentials but via session, so it's easier to use ajax in public interface or web application (see [omeka/pull/1714]).